PaulBenHill/cyclops/README.md

 Application for parsing game chat logs into analysis reports.

 ## Preparation
-Please, follow setup instructions otherwiase you will log incomplete or no data at all.
+Please, follow setup instructions otherwiase you will log no or incomplete data.
 You will have to this once for any character you want to parse.

 Under Option->Windows->Chat, Set "Log Chat" to Enabled, hit, Apply Now.
 ![window chat log settings](chat_log_settings.png)